Back to Food & drinks

 Stadsbakkerij Broodt

 Organic oliebollen, which you can't stay away from, you get them at Stadsbakkerij Broodt.
-You go here for traditional and organic bread the whole year, and on December 30 and 31, you can get fresh oliebollen.
-While you're there, pick up a loaf of sourdough bread for lunch.
+You go here for traditional and organic bread the whole year, and on December 30, you can get fresh oliebollen.
+While you're there, pick up a loaf of sourdough bread.
 Delicious!

 IJssalon Boschdijk